yvan/malamute/README.md

 ## Networking

 We used the Multipeer Connectivity (MC) Framework to beam files from User to User.
-After having used the MC framework on a previous hackathon project (<a href="https://twitter.com/yvanscher">wave</a>) we knew that it would be problematic to throw all the MC delegate methods and session objects into the main ViewController class.
+After having used the MC framework on a previous hackathon project (<a href="https://github.com/yvanscher/wave">wave</a>) we knew that it would be problematic to throw all the MC delegate methods and session objects into the main ViewController class.
 So we created wrappers for the Session, Browser, and Advertiser.
+I have put the the Multipeer Wrapper as a separate boilerplate called
-This modularity is cleaner from a reader's perspective, it's maintainable, and allows us to re-use the same wrappers on different projects.
-The ViewController is a delegate of each wrapper and the wrappers send information in one direction to the ViewController which then effects the appropriate changes in the FileSystem and View.
+<a href="https://github.com/yvanscher/passably-connected">passably-connected</a> on github.
+This modularity is cleaner from a reader's perspective, it's
+maintainable, andallows us to re-use the same wrappers on different projects.
+The ViewController is a delegateof each wrapper and the wrappers send information in one direction to the ViewControllerwhich then effects the appropriate changes in the FileSystem and View.

 ## FileSystem